 One thing which was clear for Kye was his will to innovate.
 He wanted to operate an innovative service business and not just end up as a mom-and-pop shop.
 Therefore, the spark was to build a proper company and carry on with the family legacy.

 What were the challenges you faced over the course?

 As per Kye, organization proves to be tricky.
 He had to work on systemizing as many things as possible so that his plumbing business could stay on top of providing high-level client service.

 Was there a point where you felt like giving up on the business?

 Kye said he definitely had moments of giving up, where he would shake his head and wonder.
-He shares that he never worked for a company as a journeyman because he started his field service business when he got the license right after getting out of school.
+He shares that he never worked for a company as a journeyman because he started his plumbing business when he got the license right after getting out of school.
 Kye felt that the amount of work one does in the beginning matters a lot.